What is Money?

 In general, the three functions of money are:

-• A store of value with which to transfer ‘purchasing power’ (the ability to buy goods and services) from today to some future date
+• A store of value with which to transfer ‘purchasing power’ (the ability to buy goods and services) from today to some future date.

-• A medium of exchange with which to make payments
+• A medium of exchange with which to make payments.

-The functions of money may be considered to operate in a hierarchy, as depicted in figure below:
+The functions of money may be considered to operate in a hierarchy, as depicted in the figure below:

 There are many assets that people view as stores of value — houses, for instance — that are not used as mediums of exchange.
 By comparison, an asset can only act as a medium of exchange if at least two people (as parties to a transaction) are prepared to treat it as a store of value, at least temporarily.

 Finally, for an asset to be considered a unit of account, it must be able — in principle, at least — to be used as a medium of exchange across a variety of transactions between several people.
 As such, it represents a form of coordination in society.
 For this reason, some economists consider the operation as a unit of account to be the most important characteristic of money.
-Indeed, it is commonly argued that a defining feature of monetary policy lies in central banks’ control of the unit of account.1
+Indeed, it is commonly argued that a defining feature of monetary policy lies in central banks’s control of the unit of account.

 Money Creation

-When you deposit $100 into a bank, the bank will typically lend out this money in order to earn interest.
-However, it may not lend out the entire $100, since a certain amount needs to be held on hand in case you request a withdrawal.
-On the other hand, it does not need to hold the entire amount, otherwise it cannot lend out any.
+Most money circulating today was created as banks lent out customer deposits in a system known as the fractional reserve banking system.
+As an example: When someone deposits $100 into a bank, the bank typically lends out this money in order to earn interest.
+However, it may not lend out the entire $100, since a certain amount needs to be held on hand in case of a withdrawal request.
+On the other hand, it does not need to hold the entire amount; otherwise, it cannot lend any out.

-The process of money creation step-by-step
+The step-by-step process of money creation.

-At first, only the $100 owned by you exists in this economy.
+At first, only the original $100 exists in this economy.
 Then, the first loan creates an additional $90, and the second loan creates an additional $81.
-As the process repeats, eventually $90 + $81 + $72.9 + … = $90/0.1 = $900 is created.
+As the process repeats, eventually $90 + $81 + $72.90 + … = $90/0.1 = $900 is created.

 Why are we ‘creating’ money through loans and debt?